lennessyy/raginggardens/README.md

 ![alt text](http://i.imgur.com/RxYAi.png "Gameplay screenshot")

 # Controls
-Collect as many carrots as possible in 5 minutes.
+Collect as many carrots as possible in **5 minutes**.
 Use the controls to move and repel opponents.

   * **Arrow keys** - Move your ninja rabbit on the map.
   * **Z (or Y)** - Hold down to pull a carrot from the ground.
 You need to be close to a carrot.
-  * **Q** - Eat **1 carrot** to fart to push opponents away from you.
+  * **Q** - Eat **1 carrot** to fart to push nearby opponents away from you.
   * **W** - Eat **2 carrots** to spawn a "Carrot-on-a-Fork" totem that attracts opponents and gives you time to pull more carrots elsewhere on the map.
+The totem is spawned on your current position.

 # Supported Browsers